Logic-based switching finite-time stabilization with applications in mechanical systems: Finite time stabilization

-where $a_{1},Q_{1},c_{12}$ are positive parameters, $F_{1}(x_{1},\hat{\chi}_{1})$ is an unknown non-negative function which comes from the unstructured uncertainties in (\ref{eq:1-1}). \end{proposition} \begin{proof} Under the assumption that $\hat{\chi}_{1}(t)$ is a positive constant, differentiating $V_{1}$ with respect to time and using (\ref{eq:1-1}) and Lemma \ref{lem:A1}, we have
+where $a_{1},Q_{1},c_{12}$ are positive design parameters, $F_{1}(x_{1},\hat{\chi}_{1})$ is an unknown non-negative function which comes from the unstructured uncertainties in (\ref{eq:1-1}). \end{prop} \begin{IEEEproof} Under the assumption that $\hat{\chi}_{1}(t)$ is a positive constant, differentiating $V_{1}$ with respect to time and using (\ref{eq:1-1}) and Lemma \ref{lem:A1}, we have

 where $\psi_{1}(x_{1})$ is an unknown function.

 By the inequalities in Lemmas \ref{lem:Q1}-\ref{lem:Q2} and (\ref{eq:n3}), it follows that

 where $c_{11},c_{12}$ are positive known constants, $\overline{F}_{1}(x_{1},\hat{\chi}_{1})=s_{1}^{1-q_{2}}\psi_{1}(\hat{\chi}_{1}^{2}-s_{1}^{2})^{1+2\alpha}/U_{1}+h_{1}^{1+q_{2}}c_{11}(\hat{\chi}_{1}^{2}-s_{1}^{2})^{1+\alpha}$ is an unknown function.